 - Ebay sends you proceeds from a sale through PayPal in US dollars, which you then transfer to your non-US bank account e.g. CIBC in Canada or ANZ in Australia.

 - PayPal will charge you a minimum currency conversion fee of 2.5%, and they’ll convert at terrible exchange rates for a further loss of 1% to 3%.
 According to PayPal, “The exchange rate is determined by a financial institution and is adjusted regularly based on market conditions.”
 As a result, each time you convert your money, you’ll pay a minimum of 3.5%+/- on your money transfer (that’s $350 per $10K).

 - With a US bank account, you would send money from PayPal to that account for free (where country specific PayPal websites exist, you can also enjoy free fund movement, for example, within Canada using PayPal.ca, Canadian banks, and Canadian currency).

 - Then, you would use a low fee exchange rate service such as TransferWise to send money from your US bank account to your domestic bank account for a fee of less than 1%.

 |PayPal||2.5% - 3.5% + unknown exchange rates determined by a 3rd party|

 |TransferWise||0.5% to 1% in most cases + mid-market exchange rates|

 I’ve been using TransferWise for several months, and I’m enjoying their service immensely.
 Also, I don’t mind taking the extra step to preserve my wealth.
-They’re a far better option than getting robbed by PayPal.
+They’re a far better option than PayPal.

 On a separate note, let’s remove PayPal from the equation altogether.
 Let’s say that you often exchange currencies for the sake of travel, living or business.
 For example, you divide your time equally between the US and Mexico or purchase inventory from overseas.
 You’re still better off using TransferWise over most banks and money services for foreign exchange transactions.